 Michael Archer is a wildfire consultant who holds degrees in Agriculture, Electronics, and Engineering Technology.
 A native Californian, he has worked in the defense industry as well as the commercial and law enforcement technology sectors as technician, engineer, and computer programmer.

-He has written articles for 'Wildland Firefighter Magazine', 'Home and Fire Magazine', 'Defense Tech', and other publications, while also writing a column for Military.com that provided information to military personnel about the benefits of a career in emergency services and another for Firehouse.com which looked at advanced technology for the fight against wildfires.
-He has lectured to public service groups, firefighters, and at schools.
-He has been interviewed by the Associated Press, quoted in USA Today and the New York Times, and has also appeared on KABC-TV and Cable TV discussing wildfire issues.
+He has written articles for 'Wildland Firefighter Magazine', 'Home and Fire Magazine', 'Defense Tech', and other publications, as well as a column for Military.com that provides information to military personnel about the benefits of a career in emergency services.
+He has lectured to public service groups, firefighters, and at fire academies.
+He has been interviewed by the Associated Press, quoted in the New York Times and USA Today, and has also appeared on KABC-TV and cable-TV discussing wildfire issues.
 He has addressed wildfire issues as part of a delegation testifying before the U.S. House of Representatives Domestic Policy Subcommittee and has testified to members of the California State Senate Committee On Natural Resources and Water.

 From the founding of his publishing company, Firebomber Publications, Mike's intention was to donate 50% of the net profits from sales of Firebombers Incorporated books and merchandise to organizations that support the families of injured and fallen firefighters.
 To date, donations have been made to the National Fallen Firefighter Foundation, Wildland Firefighter Foundation, Associated Air Tanker Pilots, burn clinics, firefighter associations, and, in some cases, directly to the families of firefighters.